xaur/decred-proposals/market-makers/analysis-bee.md

 > Why can't MMs come to the table with the same 'fight club' mentality that characterizes the rest of the Decred contractor community and prove they can add value before asking for professional comp levels? (@betterfuture on [2019-08-11](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/19))

+### Concern: MM may crash the price

+> I suppose the bet being made here for the average DCR holder is whether the current illiquidity is preventing more potential buyers from entering the market or preventing more potential sellers from exiting. (@scooter_d on [2019-08-10](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$1565456063985982kjCCC:matrix.org))

 ## Q & A

 ### Why exchanges don't pay for MM instead?

 > MM is so common in the equity market, even Apple and Google have their market makers providing liquidity to their stakeholders. (@runchen of Altonomy on [2019-08-09](https://proposals.decred.org/proposals/772d083fef79fa2e443d8424b353deadc3af69c8d8764e473cb200f98f356c60/comments/18))

+> In almost all cases BTC and other large cap coins have had market making.
+In some cases it was funded by the foundation and in others it was funded by the exchange.
+We have seen it both ways. (@grapefruittrading on [2019-08-09](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$1565377390653439tTuzU:matrix.org))

 > \[They should\] but the reality is exchanges have the power and don't care about low volume coins.
 I suspect every coin in the top 20 by market cap has MMs operating. (@jz on [2019-08-19](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/66))